Trusted Georgia Speeding Ticket Lawyers

 The firm of Conoscienti and Ledbetter Attorneys at Law can help you mitigate the potentially destructive effects of your speeding ticket.

 Speak with trusted Georgia Speeding Ticket Lawyer today, for free.

-In addition to fines, someone charged for driving above the posted speed limit will be subjected to Georgia speeding ticket points, which affect their insurance rates.
-There are various speed limits for Georgia drivers to follow depending upon where they are driving.
+In addition to fines, someone charged for driving above the posted speed limit will be subjected to GA speeding ticket points, which affect their insurance rates.
+There are various speed limits for Georgia drivers to follow depending on where they are driving.
 This can range from 25 miles per hour to 75 mph.

-The Super Speeder fine varies from the charges payable to the Court.
-If the guilty motorist fails to pay the charge within the defined time limit, his or her license will be suspended.
+The Super Speeder fine varies from the charges payable to the court.
+If the guilty motorist fails to pay the amount within the defined time limit, their license will be suspended.
 The suspended license will be renewed after the convicted motorist has paid the fine plus any extra charges for reinstatement.

-Failure to pay the charge to DDS within the designated time will lead to suspension of your license.
-If you allow your license to be suspended due to failure to pay, you will need to pay an extra $50 cost to restore it.
+Failure to pay the charge to DDS within the designated time will lead to the suspension of your license.
+If you allow your license to be suspended due to failure to pay, you must pay an extra $50 to restore it.

-To decrease the fines, it is best to look for a traffic attorney and explore all of your options before taking action.
+To decrease the fines, looking for a traffic attorney and exploring your options before taking action is best.

 Don’t delay.
 Schedule a risk-free speeding ticket consultation today, for free.

-When an out-of-state motorist gets a Georgia speeding ticket, he or she may believe that the traffic offense will not follow them if they make it over state lines.
-However, no matter where you are from, your ticket will follow you.
+When an out-of-state driver gets a GA speeding ticket, they may believe that the traffic offense will not follow them if they make it over state lines.
+However, your ticket will follow you no matter where you are from.